bladeacer/flexcyon/README.md

 This theme tries to:

 - be "reasonably opinionated"
+  - opt into customisation instead opting out of customisation
 - be decently lightweight, meaning:
   - fonts, svgs and the like are not embedded in this theme
   - (hopefully) sane defaults, customisable with style settings